chipsheppard/osixthreeo/readme.txt

 Blockquote:      If NOT using the WP Block Editor... citations go in 'cite' tags.
 A 'span' tag inside the 'cite' tag will unBold the text.
 Buttons:         If NOT using the WP Block Editor... you can make a link into a button by placing class="btn" into the anchor tag.
 Or class="btn secondary" to reverse link/hover the colors.

+Other utility styles if NOT using the WP Block Editor: ta-right - text-align = right ta-center - text-align = center

+Other utility styles:
+mobile-only - will only display on devices 768 pixels wide and lower. desktop-only - will only display on devices 769 pixels wide and greater.

 == ChangeLog ==

+= 1.3.2 - 10 07 2019 =
+* Fixed sidebar padding on mobile views.
+* Moved the quote in blockquotes out a tad.
+* Sized down and added top pad to entry-meta.

 = 1.3.1 - 10 07 2019 =
 * Adjusted default footer text.